Episode 14 (Twin Peaks): Production

-"Episode 14" was written by series co-creator Mark Frost, who had written six previous episodes and directed the first-season finale, "Episode7".
-Frost co-wrote three further installments—"Episode16", "Episode26" and Episode29"—and all the episodes of the 2017 limited series.
+"Episode 14" was written by series co-creator Mark Frost, who had written six previous episodes and directed the first-season finale, "Episode 7".
+Frost co-wrote three further installments—"Episode 16", "Episode 26" and Episode 29"—and all the episodes of the 2017 limited series.
 This episode was directed by Lynch, the fifth such episode of Twin Peaks; he later directed "Episode 29" and all the installments of the limited series.
 Lynch has later said he feels he was able to show more on screen in the episode than he expected the network's standards and practices office to allow.
 He credits this to the unusual imagery used, adding "if it's not quite standard it sneaks through, but it could be that the 'not quite standard' things make it even more terrifying and disturbing."

 The cast of Twin Peaks did not know who would be revealed as Palmer's killer for some time.
 Wise had hoped his character Leland would not be the eventual murderer; as the parent of a young girl he was disturbed by the idea of portraying a man who had murdered his daughter.
 Wise was called to a meeting with Lynch, Frost, Sheryl Lee and Richard Beymer, during which Lynch told those assembled that Leland Palmer was the killer: while addressing Wise, Lynch said "Ray, it was you, it was always you."
 However, Wise felt the end result was "beautiful" and that it left him and his character "satisfied and redeemed".
 Before this meeting, the only people to know the killer's identity were Frost, Lynch, and Lynch's daughter Jennifer, who had been given the information so she could author the 1990 tie-in novel The Secret Diary of Laura Palmer.

 Lynch has mentioned that he tried to avoid thinking about the morality of the narrative, or how it would be received by censors or critics, feeling that if he allowed that worry to affect him it would ultimately drive him to create something that made him uncomfortable, preferring instead to simply produce the episode he wanted to and be prepared to defend it if necessary.
 He has also compared the search for Laura's killer to the central narrative of the 1960s television series The Fugitive, which featured an ongoing search for a one-armed man.
 Contrasting the two, Lynch stated "each week, you know, they [the writers for The Fugitive] hardly ever dealt with that.
 And that's the beautiful thing.
 You keep wondering, 'When will he find this guy and set everything straight?'
 But then you knew it would be the end."